UUDigitalHumanitieslab/GrETEL-upload/README.md

 GrETEL-upload allows metadata annotation using the [PaQu metadata format](http://zardoz.service.rug.nl:8067/info.html#cormeta).
 This metadata will be converted to LASSY-XML during import.
+For texts in the CHAT format, we use the program CHAMD to convert the file into the PaQu metadata format, and then run the same import scheme.

-The interface then allows you to select which facet you would want to use to filter the data.
+The GrETEL-upload interface then allows you to select which facet you would want to use to filter the data in GrETEL.
 You can e.g. choose to display a metadata column called 'year' as a slider, dropdown list or set of checkboxes.
 You can also choose to hide certain columns.